 If manufacturers and retailers choose to provide customers with this information, they must follow the required manner of declaration (see the next section).

-How is a best-before date shown on a label?
+How a best-before is shown on a label

 The best-before date must be identified using the words "best before" and "meilleur avant" grouped together with the date, unless a clear explanation of the significance of the best-before date appears elsewhere on the label.
 Similarly, packaged-on dates must also be grouped together with the date, using the words "packaged on" and "empaqueté le".